Review: SingX international money transfers

 Take a look at what your transfer would look like with SingX by using the calculator below, which offers live exchange rates and fees.

-SingX offers money transfers to over 17 different currencies, including:
+SingX offers money transfers from Hong Kong to over 17 different currencies, including:

 - AUD Australian dollar